 About 8.4 million people were employed within the U.S. construction industry in 2017.
 Yet, according to a study conducted by the Associated General Contractors of America in the same year, 70% of contractors in the U.S. struggle to hire skilled craft workers.
 With hiring needs in construction expected to grow 12% by 2026, this leaves the industry in a bit of bind.

 That’s where robots come in.
 Automating elements of the construction industry is the smartest business option, but some of the world’s largest construction firms have yet to implement even the most basic technological advancements.
+When you consider that automated lasers are accurate within one nanometer, investing in robots seems like a no-brainer.
 Many companies still do everything on paper, from tracking employee hours and pay to managing supply-chain order.

 It’s unclear why exactly this reluctance to move into modern technology is so prevalent, but it certainly isn’t for a lack of existing automated technology.
 Researchers at Harvard’s Wyss Institute for Biologically Inspired Engineering developed a robot that can autonomously drive interlocking steel sheet piles into soil.